VladIakimenko/DBastard/README.md

 ### Description
 A lightweight tool to read and manage a DB.
 Operates DDL queries in terminal.
 Outputs SELECT queries to XLS.
+Displays tables in a nice graphical manner, indicating the table name, cloumns, their types and PK and FK constraints.
 Well-supports django-created or sqlalchemy databases.

 ### Set up